meidachen/STPLS3D/README.md

 ## (5) Instance segmentation challenge and evaluation server

-We are organizing a instance segmentation challenge on CodaLab!
+we are organizing the [Urban3D@ECCV2022 - The 2nd Challenge on Large-Scale Point Clouds Analysis for Urban Scenes Understanding](https://urban3dchallenge.github.io/).
+The instance segmentation challenge is on CodaLab!
 Please feel free to submit your results to our [evaluation server](https://codalab.lisn.upsaclay.fr/competitions/4646).

 ## Citation
 If you find our work useful in your research, please consider citing: